Papua, New Guinea

 Days 2-3:

 Two full days on Biak with plenty of endemics and specialities for us to find, most of which can still be found in areas of good secondary or selectively logged forest.
-The island holds several special species, some of which are widespread across the islands in Geelvink Bay but others are restricted to Biak and neighbouring Supiori and it is these endemics on which we will concentrate, including the endemic Biak Paradise Kingfisher which is still pleasingly common and conspicuous.
-In more open areas we will look for Yellow-bibbed Fruit Dove, Claret-breasted Fruit Dove and Geelvink Imperial Pigeon which are vocal and often perch conspicuously.
-Secondary growth is also the favoured habitat of the endemic Biak White-eye, while overhead Biak Red Lories frequently flash past.
-Most other endemics and specialties are best searched for in the forest and include the common Long-tailed Starling.
-Nights in Biak
+This rarely-visited island holds several special species, some of which are widespread across the islands in Geelvink Bay but others are restricted to Biak and neighbouring Supiori, and it is these endemics on which we will concentrate, including the endemic Biak Paradise Kingfisher which is still pleasingly common and conspicuous.
+In more open areas we will look for Claret-breasted and Geelvink Fruit Dove, and Geelvink Imperial Pigeon which are vocal and often perch conspicuously.
+Secondary growth is also the favoured habitat of the endemic Long-tailed Starling, Biak Triller, Biak Gerygone and Biak White-eye, while overhead Black-winged Lory frequently flash past.
+Most other endemics and specialties are best searched for in the forest and include the shy Biak Megapode, skulking Biak Coucal, Biak Fantail, Biak Whistler, Biak Pitta, and the inconspicuous Biak Leaf Warbler.
+Feeding flocks in the forest provide much excitement and are often joined by some of our targets; Geelvink Pygmy Parrot, Golden Monarch, Biak Black Flycatcher, and the rare orange-and-black Biak Monarch.
+In the evenings we will try to spotlight the endemic Biak Scops Owl which is often tricky to see.
+Nights in Biak.

 Day 4:

-This morning we fly to Sentani before continuing on the short but spectacular flight to Wamena in the Grand Baliem Valley, and spend the remained of the day exploring the immediate area.
-The cultivated valley closer to Wamena we hope to find Ornate Melidectes, localised Black-breasted Munia and the conspicuous Superb Bird-of- Paradise which can even be found in close proximity to the villages.
+This morning we fly first to Sentani before making the short but spectacular flight to Wamena spending any remaining daylights exploring the cultivated valley closer to Wamena where we hope to find Ornate Melidectes, the localised Black-breasted Munia, and the conspicuous Greater Lophorina (Superb Bird-of-paradise) which can even be found in close proximity to the villages.
 We will try to find the giulianettii Island Leaf Warbler as a future split and the Baliem Whistler which is already regarded as a full species.
 Night in Wamena.

 Days 5-6: